Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Remedy sought.

-Except as noted above or as otherwise stated in KHSC-KansasCOM’s policies, grievances will be evaluated and investigated in accordance with the Student Discipline Procedures.
+Except as noted above or as otherwise stated in KHSU-KansasCOM’s policies, grievances will be evaluated and investigated in accordance with the Student Discipline Procedures.
 If deemed necessary, the issue will also be referred to Human Resources or other appropriate administrative leadership team member.

 A record of all formal grievances, including written findings of fact and any transcripts or audio recordings, will be kept on file in the Office of the Dean and in the student’s permanent educational file.

 An annual report of formal student complaints will be provided to the leadership team by June 1 of each year.
-Reports will be provided to KHSC-KansasCOM’s leadership team on a more frequent basis if necessary.
+Reports will be provided to KHSU-KansasCOM’s leadership team on a more frequent basis if necessary.
 The College of Osteopathic Medicine uses student complaints in its ongoing performance improvement process.

 Filing a Complaint with the Kansas Board of Regents.